larsson-lab/SEISMIC/README.md

 <img src="media/SEISMIC_logo.png" width="300" /> <!-- Change this to a raw.github link after making the repo public to avoid broken links if the README is hosted without the logo file in places other than GitHub. -->

+## Selection Evidence Inferred from Sample-specific Modelling In Cancer

-SEISMIC identifies genomic regions where mutations are positively selected in cancer genomes, by analysing the distribution of mutations across the cohort.
+SEISMIC identifies genomic regions where mutations are positively selected in cancer genomes, by analysing the distribution of mutations across a tumour cohort.

 ## System Requirements